schalkventer/epic-stream-app/README.md

 ## 🏡 Architecture

-In accordance with the principles of [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) the codebase is broadly split into four domains, each coinciding with a folder in the `/src` directory:
+In accordance with the principles of [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) the codebase is broadly split into four [abstraction layers](https://en.wikipedia.org/wiki/Abstraction_layer), each coinciding with a folder in the `/src` directory:

 - Presentation: `src/components`
 - Containers: `src/containers`
 - Data: `src/data`
 - Services: `src/services`

 While, not a traditional [Model-view-viewmodel (MVVM)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architecture, it is broadly inspired by the MVVM approach.
-The key consideration is that the presentation components are not allowed to talk directly to external data sources.
+The key consideration is that each abstraction layer are is only allowed to talk to its direct neighbor/s.
 This decoupling means that various parts of the codebase can be debugged and testing in isolation.

 This relationship is primarily expressed by means of the folders located in the `src` directory as follows: